Schoen's conjecture for limits of isoperimetric surfaces: Introduction

 \section{Introduction}

-Throughout, we assume that $(M,g)$ is a connected, complete Riemannian manifold. \\ The following conjecture of R.~Schoen is related to his proof of the positive mass theorem with S.-T.~Yau in \cites{pmt, montecatini}.
+Throughout, we assume that $(M,g)$ is a connected complete Riemannian manifold. \\ The following conjecture of R.~Schoen is related to his proof of the positive mass theorem with S.-T.~Yau in \cites{SchoenYau}.

-\begin{conj}[Cp.~{\cite[p.~48]{schoentalk}}] Let $(M,g)$ be a Riemannian manifold of dimension $ 3\leq n\leq 7$ and asymptotically flat of rate $\tau= n - 2$ with non-negative scalar curvature.
-Suppose that there exists a non-compact area-minimizing boundary $\Sigma =\partial \Omega$.
-Then $(M,g)$ is isometric to flat $\mathbb{R}^n$. \end{conj}
+\begin{conj}[Cp.~{\cite[p.~979]{CCE}}] Let $(M,g)$ be an asymptotically flat Riemannian manifold of dimension $ n=3$ with nonnegative scalar curvature.
+Suppose that there exists a noncompact area-minimizing boundary $\Sigma =\partial \Omega$, $\Omega\subset M$.
+Then $(M,g)$ is isometric to flat $\mathbb{R}^3$. \end{conj}

-The background on asymptotically flat manifolds, area-minimizing boundaries, and isoperimetric regions used in this paper is recalled in Appendix \ref{adm appendix} and Appendix \ref{iso appendix}. \\ Conjecture \ref{conjecture} has been proved in the special case where $n=3$ by O.~Chodosh and the first-named author \cite[Theorem 1.6]{CCE}.
-A natural way in which non-compact area-minimizing boundaries arise is as the limit of isoperimetric surfaces.
-The goal of this paper is to settle Conjecture \ref{conjecture} in this case.
+The background on asymptotically flat Riemannian manifolds, area-minimizing boundaries, and isoperimetric regions used in this paper is recalled in Appendix \ref{adm appendix} and Appendix \ref{iso appendix}.
+Our convention is that the boundary of an asymptotically flat Riemannian manifold $(M,g)$ is either empty or a closed minimal surface that is outermost in the sense that that every closed minimal hypersurface in $(M, g)$ is contained in $\partial M$. \\ Conjecture \ref{conjecture} has been confirmed by O.~Chodosh and the first-named author \cite[Theorem 1.6]{CCE}.
+A natural way in which noncompact area-minimizing boundaries arise is as limits of isoperimetric surfaces.
+The goal of this paper is to extend Conjecture \ref{conjecture} to higher dimensions in this setting.